A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: The Basic Case: Two-armed Bandit

 \begin{theorem} If a policy $\pi$ is instance-dependent consistent, then it can never be light-tailed.
 Moreover, if $\pi$ satisfies

 for any $\theta$, then we have the following stronger argument.
 For any $c\in(0, 1/2)$, there exists $C_\pi>0$ such that

 for any $\sigma_0 \geq \sigma$. \end{theorem}

 Theorem \ref{thm:consistent-vs-light-tail} suggests that a consistent policy must have a risk tail heavier than an exponential one.
-The proof of Theorem \ref{thm:consistent-vs-light-tail} adapts a change of measure argument appeared in \cite{fan2021fragility}.
+The proof of Theorem \ref{thm:consistent-vs-light-tail} adapts a change-of-measure argument appeared in \cite{fan2021fragility}.
 Intuitively speaking, if we want a policy to be adaptive enough to handle different instances, then the cost we have to pay is heavy-tailed risk.
 Moreover, if the policy achieves $O(\ln T)$ regret for any fixed instance $\theta$ (the constant is typically dependent on $\theta$), then the probability of incurring a linear regret becomes $\exp(-O(\ln T)) = \Omega(\poly(1/T))$.
-To make things worse, if such a policy that achieves instance-dependent $O(\ln T)$ regret under $\sigma$-subgaussian noises is used in an environment where the true risk parameter $\sigma_0$ is much larger than $\sigma$, then the probability of incurring a linear regret becomes $\Omega(1/T^\varepsilon)$, where $\varepsilon>0$ can be arbitrarily close to $0$ as $\sigma_0$ increases.
+To make things worse, if such a policy that achieves instance-dependent $O(\ln T)$ regret under $\sigma$-subGaussian noises is used in an environment where the true risk parameter $\sigma_0$ is much larger than $\sigma$, then the probability of incurring a linear regret becomes $\Omega(1/T^\varepsilon)$, where $\varepsilon>0$ can be arbitrarily close to $0$ as $\sigma_0$ increases.
 As a result, the worst-case expected regret scales almost linearly in $T$.

 Our argument resonates with Theorem 1 in \cite{ashutosh2021bandit} and Corollary 2 in \cite{fan2021fragility}. \cite{ashutosh2021bandit} showed that a policy cannot achieve $O(\ln T)$ regret if the policy is always consistent for \textit{all} environments regardless of the value of the risk parameter $\sigma$, and \cite{fan2021fragility} showed that $\pi=\UCB$ optimized for i.i.d Gaussian rewards with variance $\sigma^2$ satisfies \eqref{eq:heavy-tail-ln} for $C_\pi=1$.
+We note that policies that achieve $O(\ln T)$ regret are special cases within the family of instance-dependent consistent policies: a policy with $O((\ln T)^{100})$ regret for any fixed $\theta$ remains consistent.
+Further, information-theoretically optimized policies are special cases of policies that achieve $O(\ln T)$ regret: they try to further optimize the constant term in front of the $\ln T$ term (or the constant in \eqref{eq:consistent-ln}) according to different noise distributions (see, e.g., \citealt{garivier2011kl}).
+In fact, $\UCB$ or $\SE$ with a large $\eta$ retains instance-dependent consistency but may fail to be information-theoretically optimal.
+Therefore, our arguments generalize beyond optimized policies in \cite{fan2021fragility} and show the intrinsic incompatibility between instance-dependent consistency and light-tailed risk.

 Many standard policies are known to achieve instance-dependent $O(\ln T)$ regret.
 One special case is the family of confidence bound related policies ($\SE$ and $\UCB$).
 From Theorem \ref{thm:consistent-vs-light-tail}, the standard bonus term \eqref{rad:standard} will always lead to a tail polynomially dependent on $T$.
 Another example is the Thompson Sampling ($\ThS$) policy.
 It has been established that $\pi=\ThS$ with Beta or Gaussian priors has the property \eqref{eq:consistent-ln} (see, e.g., Theorem 1 and 2 in \citealt{agrawal2012analysis}, proof of Theorem 1.3 in \citealt{agrawal2017near}).
 Theorem \ref{thm:consistent-vs-light-tail} then suggests that \eqref{eq:heavy-tail-ln} also holds for $\pi=\ThS$.